In the ten years after the opening of the Trans-Siberian Railway in 1906, an additional 1.6 million Ukrainians emigrated to the east.

 As of 1 January 1953, Ukrainians were second only to Russians among adult "special deportees", comprising 20% of the total.

-Following the death of Stalin in 1953, Nikita Khrushchev became the new leader of the USSR and began policies of de-stalinisation.
+Following the death of Stalin in 1953, Nikita Khrushchev became the new leader of the USSR and began de-stalinisation policies.

 In 1964, Leonid Brezhnev became General Secretary of the Communist Party of the Soviet Union.

-Leonid Brezhnev served as General Secretary of the Communist Party of the Soviet Union until 1982.
+Leonid Brezhnev remained the General Secretary of the Communist Party of the Soviet Union until 1982.

 On 26 April 1986, a reactor in the Chernobyl Nuclear Power Plant exploded, resulting in the Chernobyl disaster.

-In August 1991, Ukraine proclaimed outright independence following a failed coup in Moscow.
-This declaration was later approved in a referendum.
+In August 1991, following a failed coup in Moscow, Ukraine proclaimed outright independence on 24 August 1991.
+This was later approved by a referendum in December.

-In 1991, Ukraine entered a deep economic recession during its transition to a market economy, losing 60% of its GDP by 1999.
+In 1991, Ukraine entered a period of economic recession as it transitioned to a market economy.

-In 1991, Ukraine gained independence as the Soviet Union dissolved and declared itself neutral.
+In 1991, Ukraine gained independence as the Soviet Union dissolved and declared neutrality.

-Since Ukraine's declaration of independence in 1991, the usage of "the Ukraine" has become politicized and is now rarer.
+Since Ukraine's declaration of independence in 1991, the usage of "the Ukraine" has become politicised and is now rarer.

-Since Ukraine's independence in 1991, the country's legal system is considered to have improved, but there are still some problems.
+Since Ukraine's independence in 1991, the court system is considered to be improved.

-In 1992, Ukraine joined the Conference on Security and Cooperation in Europe (now the OSCE) and the North Atlantic Cooperation Council.
+In 1992, Ukraine joined the then-Conference on Security and Cooperation in Europe (now the Organisation for Security and Cooperation in Europe (OSCE)), and also became a member of the North Atlantic Cooperation Council.

-In 1992, Ukraine signed the Lisbon Protocol, agreeing to relinquish all nuclear weapons to Russia for disposal and join the Nuclear Non-Proliferation Treaty as a non-nuclear weapon state.
+In 1992, Ukraine signed the Lisbon Protocol, agreeing to relinquish its nuclear weapons to Russia for disposal and to join the Nuclear Non-Proliferation Treaty as a non-nuclear weapon state.

 Since 1992, Ukraine has made contributions to UN peacekeeping operations.